quabug/EntitiesBT/README.md

 #### Thread control
 <img width="400" alt="thread-control" src="https://user-images.githubusercontent.com/683655/72407274-ee8d8f00-3799-11ea-9847-76ad6fdc5a37.png" />

-- Force Run on Main Thread: running on main thread only, will not use job to tick behavior tree.
+- Force Run on Main Thread: running on the main thread only, will not use job to tick behavior tree.
 Safe to call `UnityEngine` method.
-- Force Run on Job: running on job threads only, will not use main thread to tick behavior tree.
+- Force Run on Job: running on job threads only, will not use the main thread to tick the behavior tree.
 Not safe to call `UnityEngine` method.
 - Controlled by Behavior Tree: Running on job threads by default, but will switch to main thread once meet decorator of [`RunOnMainThread`](Packages/essential/Runtime/Nodes/Decorators/RunOnMainThreadNode.cs)
 <img width="300" alt="" src="https://user-images.githubusercontent.com/683655/72407836-cdc63900-379b-11ea-8979-605e725ab0f7.png" />